-Microchip PIC18Fxx80 micro-controllers are used for embedded control throughout the robot system, except on the palm, where a PIC32 is used; and on the Pressure Sensor Tactiles (PSTs), where PSoCs are used .
-The firmware is available upon request by customer under Non-Disclosure

-Agreement (NDA).
-All micro-controllers are connected to the internal bus and can be accessed via the EtherCAT interface.
+Microchip PIC18Fxx80 microcontrollers are used for embedded control throughout the robot system, except on the palm, where a PIC32 is used, and on the tactile sensors, where PSoCs are used.
+The firmware is available upon request by the customer under a Non-Disclosure Agreement (NDA).
+All microcontrollers are connected to the internal bus and can be accessed via the EtherCAT interface.